 But frankly, I might as well be looking for the blue fairy if I’m hoping they’ll say stuff like like that.

 I know, as well as you do, that sometimes screaming “I HATE YOU” just gets out those emotions in a way that just feels good.

 What I DO think is important, is to talk about those emotions.
 To do a mini M&M (we call I morbidity and morality at the hospital – It’s just a time to talk about what went wrong when there’s an unexpected outcome) together afterward.

 I do think it’s important for me to take a little blame in the scenario as well.
 It’s likely my temper was a little high at the point they screamed that they hate me (although, not always) but they could also use talking out some emotions and then thinking about ways they could have handled it better in the future.

 Frankly, I think that’s the best part.
 Both saying that you could’ve handled the situation differently and then me making sure that my child knows I love them to the moon and back.

 We all make mistakes.
 I’m a door slammer, and it’s likely my kids got those genes too.
 Sometimes it just feels so good to get those emotions out.

 That’s the most important part, moving on.

-If you like real-life parenting posts like this, be sure to sign up for my newsletter, and then check out all my other MomHacker posts!
+If you like real-life parenting posts like this, check out my practical parenting series, and my other parenting posts below that!

 Want your day to run more smoothly?